NGPVAN/job-descriptions/advertisements/software team lead.md

 * Managing team members to improve/maintain high performance and morale
 * Identifying external obstacles to project success and overcoming them

-##  Minimum Requirements For Resume Consideration

-You need at least two years of software engineering experience to be considered for this job.
-(We don't make exceptions to our minimum requirements for external candidates, and instead try to set them low enough to include all potentially qualified candidates.)

 ## Our Stack

 * ASP.NET 4.5+ C#